lai0pei/ruster/README.md

 # ruster
-A random featured system based on Actix framework
+A personal project based on Actix framework